breuleux/liso/README.md

 Using
 -----

-To try it out, put the following line at the beginning of a source
+You can try out the _[first version] by putting the following line at the beginning of a source file:
-file:

     #lang planet breuleux/liso

+For the bleeding edge version, just download the code somewhere and then put this at the beginning:

+    #lang reader "/path/to/liso/lang/reader.rkt"

 Then, execute as follows: